 The WordPress Revisions System is architected to retain a record of each saved draft or published update.
 While quite useful (it enables you to browse previous versions of your articles and restore them if necessary, after all), it can tremendously increase the size and volume of any WordPress database.

 For instance, say your article has passed through 10 revisions, then the WordPress Revision System will store each and every one of these revisions in its database which will balloon its data footprint by an astounding 10 times.

 By default, WordPress will continue to save an unlimited and unrestricted number of revisions, but you should and indeed can limit it to drastically more practical value (say 4 to 5).
 To achieve this, simply add the following code to your wp-config.php file.

 define( 'WP_POST_REVISIONS', 5 );

 List of Post Revisions

-If you wish to completely disable the WordPress post revision system, then just add the following one line code in wp-config.php file.
+Should you desire to completely disable the WordPress post revision system, then simply proceed to add the following one line code in wp-config.php file.

 define( 'WP_POST_REVISIONS', false );

 Please note that WordPress’s post revision is exceedingly useful for bloggers, so we do not wish to recommend that you disable it entirely.
 For your peace of mind, make sure you always retain some revisions of your work.

 Every instance in which another blog or website links to your website, you will receive a notification, which subsequently updates the database for that particular post, ultimately serving to clutter your server’s resources.